psygo/dotfiles_artix/README.md

     - [Irssi](https://github.com/irssi/irssi) as my IRC TUI.
 - [Sabaki](https://sabaki.yichuanshen.de/) as my Go SGF editor.

-Another very important part of my setup is my organization.
-For that, besides the usual Linux standard folders, I have some other specific folders &mdash; which I've later on confirmed some other high profile programmers also using &mdash;:
+Another very important part of my setup is my *organization*.
+For that, besides the usual Linux standard folders, I have some other specific folders &mdash; which I've later on confirmed some other high profile programmers also use &mdash;:

-- `~/Code/` for where I put all of coding
+- `~/Code/` for where I put all of my coding.
 - `~/Notes/` where I store my mostly Markdown notes about various topics.
 It's currently around 3k+.
 - `~/Library/` is the place where all of my eBooks go.
 It's my digitized library and so much more.
-All of my study sessions nowadays are clutter-free in the real life.
+All of my study sessions nowadays are clutter-free in the real life &mdash; and I'm thinking about digitizing my own self as well.

 I also use some custom command-line programs which help create a more modern environment, like Rust's [`exa`](https://github.com/ogham/exa) and [`bat`](https://github.com/sharkdp/bat).
 Another strong recommendation I have is the amazing [`fzf`](https://github.com/junegunn/fzf) multi-tool, which also happens to have strong Vim integration through a plugin.

-As an extra, here is [Neofetch](https://github.com/dylanaraps/neofetch)'s output on my machine:
+As an extra, here is [`neofetch`](https://github.com/dylanaraps/neofetch)'s output on my machine:
 ```neofetch
                    '                      \u@desktop
                   'o'                     ----------